Susan Coyle: Early career

+Senior commands

+Major General Coyle speaking to members of Task Force Taji in Iraq in February 2020.
+At the time she was the commander of Australian forces in the Middle East, which included a contingent training the Iraqi Army at Taji.

-Coyle was appointed to command the 6th Combat Support Brigade at Victoria Barracks, Sydney in June 2017.
+Coyle was appointed to command the 6th Combat Support Brigade at Victoria Barracks, Sydney, in June 2017.
 She was also appointed Head of Corps for the Royal Australian Corps of Signals.
-The 6th Brigade oversees intelligence, surveillance, target acquisition and reconnaissance units in the Australian Army to provide specialist combat support to land-based forces.
-Coyle relinquished command of the brigade in December 2019 and, promoted major general, she redeployed to the Middle East as Commander Joint Task Force 633 on Operation Accordion from January to November 2020.
-Coyle was the first woman to command the task force, which is responsible for all Australian Defence Force operations and more than 1,200 personnel in the Middle East region.
+The 6th Brigade oversaw intelligence, surveillance, target acquisition and reconnaissance units in the Australian Army to provide specialist combat support to land-based forces.
+Coyle relinquished command of the brigade in December 2019 and, promoted major general, redeployed to the Middle East as Commander Joint Task Force 633 on Operation Accordion from January to November 2020.
+Coyle was the first woman to command the task force, which was responsible for all Australian Defence Force operations and more than 1,200 personnel in the Middle East region.
 She relinquished command of the task force to Rear Admiral Michael Rothwell in November 2020 and, in recognition of her "exceptional performance of duty" in the role, was appointed a Member of the Order of Australia in the 2022 Australia Day Honours.

 Following her return to Australia, Coyle was appointed Head Information Warfare in the Joint Capabilities Group in January 2021.
 She was next posted as Commander Forces Command in November 2022.
 In July 2024, Coyle was promoted to lieutenant general and appointed as Chief of Joint Capabilities.
+Joint Capabilities Group is responsible for cyber, information and space operations as well as a range of planning, training and logistics functions.
+This is a major command and made Coyle the first woman to lead one of the Australian Defence Force's war-fighting domains.

+Chief of Army

+On 13 April 2026 Coyle was announced as the next Chief of Army.
+She succeeded Lieutenant General Simon Stuart in the position on 8 July 2026 and, in doing so, became the first woman to lead a branch of the Australian Defence Force.